Ordered dynamic tables

 Note

-Automatic deletion (trim) applies to the entire chunk.
+Automatic deletion (trimming) applies to the entire chunk.
 As long as there are rows in the chunk that cannot be deleted, all rows from the chunk will be available.

 $timestamp column

 A special $timestamp system column of the uint64 type can be specified in the ordered dynamic table schema.
-The value in this column is automatically generated by the system when writing and is equal to commit timestamp for the transaction in which the rows were added to the table.
+The value in this column is automatically generated by the system during writes and is equal to the commit timestamp for the transaction in which the rows were added to the table.

 $cumulative_data_weight column